MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 # Unity-MATLAB-UAV
-A simulated UAV controlled by MATLAB scripts flies in a virtual Unity world.
+A simulated UAV modelled in MATLAB Simulink flies in a virtual Unity world.
 Basic autonomy algorithms are implemeted including waypoint following combined with LIDAR informed obstacle avoidance.

 # Pre-requesits
 You will need the following applications installed to setup and run this repo.
 The versions referenced are the ones originally used but not necasserily a requirement: